How to clean venetian blinds – without having to take them down! Easy step by step guide to cleaning wooden venetian blinds.

-Venetian blinds look good, they give a room a sleek stylish vibe but you do need to clean them properly in order to keep them looking good.
+Venetian blinds look good.
+They give a room a sleek stylish vibe but you do need to clean them properly and care for them in order to keep them looking good.

 What you need to clean venetian blinds